rl-institut/spice_ev/doc/source/charging_strategies_incentives.rst

 ------
 As soon as a vehicle is connected, it is charged at the maximum possible power until the desired SoC level is reached.
 Depending on the grid connector (GC), the power must be throttled in order to not exceed its maximum power.
-A vehicle may be charged above the desired SoC if there is surplus feed-in power or the energy price falls below the set price threshold.
+A vehicle may be charged above the desired SoC if there is energy surplus from local generation or the energy price falls below the set price threshold.

 Balanced
 --------
 Each vehicle is charged with the minimal possible power over its standing time to reach the desired SoC.
-A vehicle may be charged above the desired SoC if there is surplus feed-in power or the energy price falls below the set price threshold.
+A vehicle may be charged above the desired SoC if there is energy surplus from local generation or the energy price falls below the set price threshold.
 A prerequisite for this strategy is an estimate of the standing time.
 In the simulation model, a perfect foresight is used for this purpose.
 By defining a time horizon, it is possible to specify how far in the future departure times are known.